Goose Wife: Canada

-Ethnographer Bernard Saladin D'Anglure collected a Goose Wife tale from an Igloolik informant named Kupaaq, who learned it from his mother.
-In this tale, titled The Goose Woman, an Inuk man wanders around until he reaches a lake where some birds women are bathing: Canadian geese and eider ducks, with mitiik (eider duck) and nirliik (Canadian geese) garments nearby.
+Ethnographer Bernard Saladin d'Anglure collected a Goose Wife tale from an Igloolik informant named Kupaaq (Kupao, in the French publication), who learned it from his mother.
+In this tale, originally translated to French as L'homme qui avait épousé une oie ("The man that married a goose") and later to English as The Goose Woman, an Inuk man wanders around until he reaches a lake where some birds women are bathing: Canadian geese and eider ducks, with mitiik (eider duck) and nirliik (Canadian geese) garments nearby.
 He steals their garments and the bird women beg him to return them.
 The Inuk man does as asked, and the bird women fly away, but he withholds the garments of a goose maiden he wants to make his wife.
 The man returns the goose disguise to the goose maiden in return for her becoming his wife.
 They marry, and she bears him a human son.
 However, the goose wife avoids working with seal blubber and from other marine animals.
 One day, the Inuk man hunts some arviq (bowhead whale) meat and asks his wife to come help him, since the other men's wives are doing the same.
 The goose wife refuses, and the man throws the meat at her, which causes her to cry.
 The goose wife gathers goose feathers for herself and her son, turns both of them into birds, and they fly away.
 The Inuk man sights their flying off, and goes after them, singing a song about journeying into the Land of the Birds, ukiujuittuq ('(land) where there is no winter').
 On his journey, he passes by a big oil lamp, a big pot, two black bears locked in combat with each other, two female thighs, and two stone blocks grinding against each other.
 Finally, he meets a giant naked man named Iqallijuq, with an open anus through which the Inuk man can see his glottis.
 The Inuk man approaches the naked man, who is creating iqaluit (fishes) by chopping wood with an axe, smearing each chip with his sperm and throwing them in the water.
 Iqallijuq carves a canoe out of another wood and the Inuk uses it to cross the river to the other bank.
 On the other side, he reaches a village: its dwellers soon enter their tents, save for his own son, who recognizes his father and takes him to this mother's tent.
 The Inuk man reunites with his wife, who is pregnant and married to an elder goose man.
 The goose man orders his goose wife to give him an old bag filled with feathers, the goose family puts it on and flies away as birds.
 The Inuk man aims at the escaping trio and shoots at his goose wife, killing her.